osi-oswald/react-unify/README.md

   @prop myPropWithDefault = 'myDefaultValue';

   componentWillReceiveProps(nextProps) {
-    // use this.myProp to access current prop (or this.props.myProp)
+    // use this.myProp to access current prop (equal to this.props.myProp) }
-  }

-  // careful when using React.PureComponent
+  // note: use React.PureComponent instead
   shouldComponentUpdate(nextProps, nextState) {
-    // use this.myProp to access current prop (or this.props.myProp)
-    return this.myProp !== nextProps.myProp;
+    // use this.myProp to access current prop (equal to this.props.myProp) return this.myProp !== nextProps.myProp;
   }